Cortisone’s damage is extensive

 Ross Hauser, M.D.
 In my opinion, the quickest way for an patient or athlete to lose strength at the ligament-bone junction (fibro-osseous junction) is to inject cortisone to that area.
 Cortisone and other steroid injections ALL have the same detrimental effects on articular cartilage.

 Corticosteroids, such as cortisone and Prednisone, have an adverse effect on bone and soft tissue healing.
-Corticosteroids inactivate vitamin D, limiting calcium absorption by … Read the rest
+Corticosteroids inactivate vitamin D, limiting calcium absorption by the gastrointestinal tract, and increasing the urinary excretion of calcium.
+Bone also shows a decrease in calcium uptake with cortisone use, ultimately leading to weakness … Read the rest

 Prednisone and Massage By Nicole Cutler